 Austrian-American actress Hedy Lamarr was a Hollywood legend who is best known for her roles in many film classics, including Samson and Delilah, The Strange Woman, and Tortilla Flat.
 She was also a lifelong inventor whose innovative work included pioneering “frequency hopping,” which became the foundation for spread spectrum technology.
 Conceived by Lamarr and composer George Antheil for radio guidance systems and patented in 1942, this highly secure technology resists interference and dropout, and is utilized today for a variety of cellular, Wi-Fi and Bluetooth applications.

 In the spirit of knowledge sharing and inspiration for all women in the business of home entertainment, DEG has created the Hedy Lamarr Awards to recognize and inspire pioneering work by the multi-faceted female leaders in our industry today.

 DEG presented its first “Hedy Lamarr Award for Innovation in Entertainment Technology” in 2017 to Academy Award winning actor and advocate Geena Davis, Founder and Chair of the Geena Davis Institute on Gender in Media.
-In 2018, DEG will present Nonny de la Peña, CEO Emblematic Group, with the award.
+The following year, DEG presented Nonny de la Peña, CEO Emblematic Group, with the award.
 DEG created the Innovation Award to recognize female executives in the fields of entertainment and technology who have made a significant contribution to the industry.

 DEG also presented the “Hedy Lamarr Achievement Award for Emerging Leaders in Entertainment Technology,” which recognizes female college students in their junior year whose studies in the fields of entertainment and technology have shown exceptional promise.
 The first Emerging Leader award was presented to Johanna Baumann of the University of Michigan in 2017.
-Cassidy Pearsall of Carnegie Mellon University will receive the award in 2018.
+Cassidy Pearsall of Carnegie Mellon University received the award in 2018.

 Robin Tarufelli, Deloitte’s Managing Director, Media & Entertainment and a founding member of Canon Club, offers perspective for executive women who may be exploring the next step in their careers and interested in increasing the female footprint in predominantly male boardrooms.
 Read her take on the DEG Blog.